Efficacy of regularized multi-task learning based on SVM models: METHOD

-We now consider the regularized multi-task learning model presented in \cite{evgeniou2004regularized}, where task parameters are learned jointly.
-To extend the model $2.1$ in \cite{evgeniou2004regularized} to a more general case, we generalize the functions $ f _ { 1},\cdots ,f _ { T } $ to nonlinear models and assume the probability of each data point {coming out} from task $t$ {to be} $p(t)$ instead of $ \frac { 1} { T }$ which {was} originally considered in \cite{evgeniou2004regularized}.
-Notice that in general the exact $p(t)$ is unknown, {we use} sample frequency $\frac{m_t}{N}$ to approximate $p(t)$ for each task in the { problem and obtain a model in the following form,}
+This section extends M-SVM originating from \cite{evgeniou2004regularized} to a more general case, where we assume that the functions $ f_{ 1},\cdots ,f _ { T }$ are nonlinear and the probability of each sample {coming out} from task $t$ is $p(t)$ instead of $ \frac { 1} { T }$.
+Notice that the exact $p(t)$ is generally unknown, {we use} the sampling frequency $\frac{m_t}{N}$ to approximate $p(t)$ for each task in the problem and obtain a extend version of M-SVM as follows,

-where $\lambda_{ 1}$ and $\lambda_{ 2}$ are two positive parameters, $K$ is a universal kernel (for simplicity we only consider Gaussian kernel), $\mathcal { H } _{K}$ is the Reproducing Kernel Hilbert Space(RKHS),\footnote{For more details about RKHS, please refer to our supplementary material} $\|\cdot\|_{K}$ is the norm function in this Hilbert space, and $g_{t}:=f_t-f_0$. {According to the illustration in \mbox{\cite{evgeniou2004regularized}}, in above model $f_{0}$ represents the commonness of those classifiers, while $g_{t}$'s represent their individualities.} {In the special case where $m_{t}$'s are identical, the above model will be reduced to the one provided by \mbox{\cite{evgeniou2004regularized}}, which shows the consistence of these two models.}
+where $\lambda_{1}$ and $\lambda_{ 2}$ are two positive regularization parameters, $K$ is a universal kernel (e.g, the Gaussian kernel), $\mathcal { H } _{K}$ is the Reproducing Kernel Hilbert Space (RKHS) \cite{wu2006analysis}, $\|\cdot\|_{K}$ is the norm function in this Hilbert space, and $g_{t}:=f_t-f_0$. {Since \eqref{svm1} contains regularization terms $\|g_t\|^2_K$ and $\|f_0\|^2_K$ that models task relations, we refer this as a regularized MTL model. } {In Eq. \eqref{svm1}, $f_{0}$ represents the commonness of those classifiers, while $g_{t}$, $t=1,\cdots, T$, represent their individualities. } The extended model of \eqref{svm1} will be reduced to the original one \cite{evgeniou2004regularized} when $m_{t}$ ($t=1,\cdots, T$) are identical.
+Note that considering the randomness in the sampling frequency for each task makes the proposed method better adaptable to real applications, {as the model pays more attention to the higher frequency tasks}.
+Hence, the M-SVM Eq. {\eqref{svm1}} well extends the original MTL framework.
+By the positive definiteness and convexity of the loss function and the norm function, there exists the optimal solution of \eqref{svm1}.

-Note that considering the frequency of each task's data $\frac{m_{t}}{N}$ can make a learning system be better adaptable to the environment, {as the model pays more attention to high frequency tasks}.
-For {instance}, {if a self-learning} robot {is frequently facing} the task of cleaning house, {then intuitively it would improve its skill in house cleaning work according to our model.} {Although other skills may not be improved or even possibly declined, its average performance could still increase as the house cleaning work dominant in these tasks. } {In this regard, introducing frequency parameter $\frac{m_{t}}{N}$ to model \mbox{\eqref{svm1}} well extends the original multi-task learning model, as it not only includes the randomness in the data frequency of each task but also bring in some additional benefits to the model. }